 Fig. 2.2.
 Pricing for major cryptocurrencies

-By the end of 2017, total Bitcoin supply crossed 16 million with an average 24-hour trade volume of $4.9 billion.
-This has enabled Bitcoin to capture more than 70% of the current market across 96 countries where the usages are unrestricted.
-Since its inception in 2013, Ethereum, featuring smart contracts, has emerged as the biggest competitor of Bitcoin (Fig.2.3).
+By the end of 2017, total Bitcoin supply crossed 16 million coins with an average 24-hour trade volume of $4.9 billion.
+This has enabled Bitcoin to capture more than 70% of the current market WHAT MARKET? across 96 countries where the usages are unrestricted.
+Since its inception in 2013, Ethereum, featuring smart contracts, has emerged as the biggest competitor IN WHAT SENSE? of Bitcoin (Fig.2.3).
 Some numbers regarding Bitcoin are displayed in following figure (Fig. 2.4) [5].